utej8553/security-authentication-provider-bcrypt-jpa/README.md

-# 🛡️ Spring Security Authentication - Daily Progress (July 28, 2025)
+# 🛡️ Spring Security Authentication

 This document summarizes the core Spring Security concepts learned and implemented today, including DAO authentication, BCrypt encoding, and a custom `UserDetailsService`.